 NOTE: This course is a Lackawanna College Dual Enrollment Course.
 Registered students will receive Three (3) College Credits through Lackawanna College upon successfully completing the requirements of the course.
 There is a cost associated with Lackawanna College Course of \$100 per credit.
 This cost is non-refundable.
-Registration and payment are due prior to the first day of school.
+Registration and tuition payment will be discussed by the instructor.